theRTB/ForzaShiftTone/README.md

 - Per gear: Drive around on flat tarmac until you hear a double beep
   - Maintain fixed speed if it has trouble locking the gear ratio
-- On a flat straight: Apply full throttle starting from low rpm until you hear a triple beep
+- On a flat straight: Hold full throttle starting from low rpm until you hear a triple beep
   - Use a gear with low/no wheelspin but able to hit revlimit before the end of the straight
   - Try again if you hit the rev limiter for several consecutive seconds with no triple beep
 - Be aware that false positives exist: not every beep is an upshift.